5 Things You Can Buy Right Now to Make Great Food (One of These You Probably Have Already)

 That said, I can’t live without this cauldron.
 It’s my broth machine.
 Bone broth.
 Veggie Broth.
 Bone & Veggie Broth.
 Stew.
 Chicken in a pot.
 Braised short ribs.
 Unbelievable carrot soup.
 Perfect brown rice.
 Perfect wild rice.
 It’s going all the time.
 I mean it’s hardly ever cool, really.
 Once you get into the habit of using a dutch oven to seamlessly bounce back and forth between your stovetop and your oven, you’ll never go back to standard crockery.

-A dutch oven gives you more control than a crock pot (no offense to my Instant Pot), because you can take advantage of either convection or conduction, either air or water—for the same dish—just by taking off the lid and putting the whole thing in the oven, where the top layer of whatever you're cooking can develop some browning and a more complex flavor profile, the kind of flavor profile it would never develop if you just left it in a crock pot.
+A dutch oven gives you more control than a crock pot does (no offense to my Instant Pot), because you can take advantage of either convection or conduction, either air or water—for the same dish—just by taking off the lid and putting the whole thing in the oven, where the top layer of whatever you're cooking can develop some browning and a more complex flavor profile, the kind of flavor profile it would never develop if you just left it covered in a crock pot.
 There’s a reason why this old-school way of cooking has never gone out of style.
 Getting a dutch oven and learning how to use it has been a revelation to me, a revolutionary flashback to a time when people just knew how to cook yummier things somehow—because there was less technology in the way.
 (Watch Evan and I demonstrate low-tech braising).

 And now, I have made myself so hungry writing this post, I’m dizzy.
 Have a very Merry Christmas each and every one of you.
 May it be delicious, bonding, and healthful!
 I’ll see you on the other side.